gravitational/teleport/e/rfd/0008e-device-trust-tpm.md

   // The result of the client's platform attestation with the nonce provided
   // in `TPMAuthenticateDeviceChallenge`.
   TPMPlatformParameters platform_parameters = 1;
+  // Signature over the attestation_nonce, using the SSH key.
+This is required
+  // when the SSH and TLS public keys do not match, to prove ownership of the
+  // private key associated with the SSH certificate being augmented. bytes ssh_signature = 2;
 }
 ```